-The fee requires two payments; Part A and Part B. The Part A payment is a non-refundable administration fee.
+The fee requires two payments; Part A and Part B. The Part A payment is a non-refundable administration fee paid on application.
 The Part B payment is to cover the costs of the enforcement and administration of the CPRPL 2020 designation.
-It must be paid on request at the point that the Council is ready to issue the property licence.
+Part B must be paid on request at the point that the council is ready to issue the property licence.
+Not making a part B payment on request and within 14 days will deem the licence application not to have been duly made.